SOEP-Group/SOEP-Visualizer/README.md

 # SOEP

-Satellite Orbit and Event Predictor (SOEP) is a C++ application that predicts satellite passes, collision risks, orbital decay, and re-entry events.
-It provides real-time data, visualizations, and a interface for satellite tracking and space object management.
+The Satellite Orbit and Event Predictor (SOEP) is a website that calculates and visualizes when satellites pass a specified geographical location, collision risks between two chosen satellites, orbital trajectories, and re-entry of satellites.
+It offers 3D visualizations of the earth and its active satellites in real-time.

 # Installation